Understanding the Age of Consent in Florida: A practical guide

 - Sexual battery: This covers a wide range of non-consensual sexual acts, including rape and other forms of sexual assault.
 The penalties for sexual battery are severe and can include lengthy prison sentences.

-- Contributing to the delinquency of a minor: This charge applies to adults who knowingly encourage or facilitate unlawful activities by minors, including sexual activity.
+- Contributing to the delinquency of a minor: This charge applies to adults who knowingly encourage or help with unlawful activities by minors, including sexual activity.

 These statutes highlight the broad legal framework in place to protect children in Florida from sexual abuse and exploitation.